kcaliskan/advanced-js/7-functional-programming/1-functional-programming.md

 # Memoization

-Caching is just a way for us to speed up programs and hold some pece of data in an easily accessible box.
+Caching is just a way for us to speed up programs and hold some piece of data in an easily accessible box.
 Memoization is a specific form of caching.

 Memoization example: